 Chief Financial Officer

-Michael Liggett brings 30 years of experience in the health care and finance industries.
-Michael was a practicing pharmacist for 7 years before obtaining his training and certification as a Chartered Accountant.
+Mr. Liggett brings 30 years of experience in the health care and finance industries.
+Mr. Liggett was a practicing pharmacist for 7 years before obtaining his training and certification as a Chartered Accountant.
 After spending 7 years at Price Waterhouse Coopers (then Price Waterhouse), he joined Inflazyme Pharmaceuticals Ltd. in the capacity of Chief Financial Officer.
 He provided leadership through multiple financings and other strategic initiatives before successfully transitioning the company to establish its footprint in the forestry sector as Eacom Timber.
 His background includes over 20 years as a public and private company CFO with strategic and operational expertise and proven success in finance, M&A, strategic partnerships, restructurings, and risk management.
 He holds a BSc in Pharmaceutical sciences from the University of British Columbia and holds Chartered Accountant designation.

 Dr. Hooshmand Sheshbaradaran